JohnsonQu1999/VI_A/README.md

 For technical questions feel free to contact me at quj1@mcmaster.ca.

 The purpose of this project is to help facilitate labs in a remote setting.
 This tool will support remote access of university FPGAs by students who do not receive an FPGA in time, receive a damaged FPGA, or those who damage their boards.
-This tool (1) provides a live video feed of the board (2) allows students to upload a .sof file to program the FPGA (3) provides an interface to virtually toggle keys and switches (4) gracefully recovers after hardware failure.
+This tool (1) provides a live video feed of the board (2) allows students to upload a .sof file to program the FPGA (3) provides an interface to toggle keys and switches (4) gracefully recovers after hardware failure.

-* gui.py is the main program.
-It automatically finds the port for the Arduino so no arguments are necessary unless you purchase a sub-par Arduino.
-All modules are contained within this file and is the only file needed.

-* consolePrompts.py takes console inputs and asserts pins on the Arduino.
-It is a precurser to gui.py that I used to test one component of the program. gui.py DOES NOT USE THIS MODULE.

-* opencvtest.py displays a live video feed.
-It is a precurser to gui.py that I used to test one component of the program. gui.py DOES NOT USE THIS MODULE.

-* filepickertest.py and filepickertest2.py implement a GUI to pick a file.
-It is a precurser to gui.py that I used to test one component of the program. gui.py DOES NOT USE THIS MODULE.
+gui.py is the only file needed.
+For required packages see the setup instruction document.

 ## TODO